Migration vs. Integration: What’s the Difference?

 How Data Migration Works

-While some data cleansing, unification, and field matching may happen as a part of this broader process, the core of the data itself is not being modified.
+While some data cleansing, unification, and field matching may happen as a part of this broader process, the core of the data is not being modified.
 Migration, by nature, works with existing (historic) data.
-The explanation we’ve provided of data migration may seem fairly simple so far.
-However, migration can often be a very complicated endeavour that shouldn’t be rushed into.
-Rarely are two systems alike, meaning, how data is structured and stored in one place will not be the same on the other.
+Migrating data may seem fairly simple so far but it can often be a very complicated endeavour.
+There are rarely two systems alike, meaning, how data is structured and stored in one place will not be the same on the other.

 Data Migration Challenges